ExtKernel/python-email-sender/README.md

-# Python Email Sender
+# A fork of Python Email Sender

-Send emails automatically using most email service providers with this simple script in Python!
+Send emails automatically using most email service providers with this simple server in Python!
+The difference between this fork and the original repository is that we're setting up a Flask server and using environment variables here for configuration.

 ## Overview
-The two modules used in this script are *smtplib* and *email.mime.text*.

-- `smtplib` is a Python standard library module that provides an implementation of the Simple Mail Transfer Protocol (SMTP) for sending email messages.
-It is used to send email messages over the Internet, using an SMTP server.
-- `email.mime.text` is a module within the email package, which is also part of the Python standard library.
-It provides the `MIMEText` class, which is used to create plain text email messages.
-The `MIMEText` class takes the plain text message as an argument and creates an email message object, which can then be sent using an `smtplib` SMTP server.
+The server uses the following modules:

+- Flask: A lightweight WSGI web application framework used for building web applications and APIs in Python.
+- PyJWT: A Python library for working with JSON Web Tokens (JWT), which is commonly used for securely transmitting information between parties as a JSON object.
+- cryptography: A Python library that provides cryptographic recipes and primitives, often used for encrypting data, generating secure tokens, and handling key management.
+- cffi: The C Foreign Function Interface for Python, used for interfacing with C code.
+This module is often used indirectly through other libraries.
+- Jinja2: A templating engine for Python, used by Flask to render HTML templates.
+- Werkzeug: A comprehensive WSGI web application library used by Flask to handle the underlying HTTP protocol.
+- click: A Python package for creating command-line interfaces (CLI) with minimal code.
+- smtplib: A module for sending email using the Simple Mail Transfer Protocol (SMTP).
+- email.mime.text: A module used for creating email messages with MIME (Multipurpose Internet Mail Extensions) format, specifically for text content.

 ## Usage
 To use this email sender, you'll need the following information: